Skip to main content

 Fraud

 For medical malpractice claims, the statute of limitations is two years from discovery.
-A maximum of 10 years is allowed.
-(Refer to §516.105.)
+A maximum of 10 years is allowed. (§516.105)

 Contracts

-For collection of debt on an account, where there is an agreement in writing, the statute of limitations is 10 years.
-(Refer to §516.10(1).)
+For collection of debt on an account, where there is an agreement in writing, the statute of limitations is 10 years. (§516.10(1))

 Judgments

-Note: State laws are constantly changing.
-Contact a Missouri personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are constantly changing.
+Contact a Missouri personal injury attorney or conduct your own legal research to verify the state laws you are researching.

 Research the Law

-Consider reviewing the following resources for more information about all laws in Missouri, including those related to statutes of limitations:
+Review the following resources for more information about laws in Missouri, including those related to statutes of limitations:

 Learn More About Missouri Civil Statutes of Limitations from a Lawyer

-Missouri's civil statutes of limitations varies depending on the circumstances of the case and the type of claim involved.
-If you're dealing with a personal injury or business-related injury and aren't sure how to file a lawsuit, it's in your best interest to contact a litigation attorney in Missouri for guidance.
+Missouri's civil statutes of limitations vary depending on the circumstances of the case and the cause of action involved.
+Suppose you're dealing with a personal injury claim or business-related injury and aren't sure how to file a lawsuit.
+In that case, it's best to contact a personal injury lawyer near you for legal advice or a case evaluation.

 Was this helpful?